 You are not allowed to leave Bruges without checking out Markt and the Belfort – it’s kind of like leaving London without at least glancing at Buckingham Palace.

-The most famous of all the buildings is the Belfort, a large medieval tower.
+The most famous of all the buildings is the Belfort, an 83-metre tall medieval tower with panoramic views of the city.
 It’s 366 steps to the top but it’s 1000% worth it for the view.

 Burg